Cheri S. Raymond

-Cheri is an employment law attorney who focuses on conducting external workplace investigations for employers.
-Cheri’s impartial investigations consider a broad range of issues such as discrimination, harassment, bullying, performance issues, violations of employer policies, misuse of employer resources, and other related matters.
-Cheri also conducts workplace investigations to complete cultural assessments for employers.
+Cheri Raymond is an employment law attorney at Lynn Jackson, focusing on conducting external workplace investigations for employers.
+Cheri’s impartial investigations consider a broad range of issues such as discrimination, harassment, bullying, performance issues, violations of employer policies, and misuse of employer resources.
+Cheri is admitted to practice in all state and federal courts in South Dakota.

 Cheri grew up in Pierre, South Dakota, and obtained both her bachelor’s and law degrees from the University of Nebraska.
 After serving as a judicial clerk in for the Second Circuit Judicial Court, Cheri was in private practice with another large Sioux Falls firm for ten years.
 She joined Lynn Jackson in 2015.